At Osisko Mining, our success is based on an engaged workforce that supports our values and shares our corporate culture.

 - We strive to offer a dynamic, welcoming, safe and inclusive environment.

-- We offer fair pay and benefits to attract and retain the best talent.
+- We offer fair pay and benefits.

 - We acknowledge our employees’ achievements and provide rewarding opportunities for development.